mahesh-panchal/nextflow-novice/_episodes/03-processes.md

-One caveat of using Bash as the scripting language is that both Bash and Nextflow use the same syntax for variables, and so care must be taken if you want to evaluate a variable in Nextflow context or Bash context.
+One caveat of using Bash as the scripting language is that both Bash and Nextflow use the same syntax for variables, and so care must be taken if you want to evaluate a variable in Nextflow context (by the nextflow interpreter) or in Bash context (by the bash interpreter).

 ~~~
 process foo {